-- · Bachelor's degree in education or equivalent - Submit the following documents together in one packet: - o Three letters of recommendation including one from the candidate's current principal.
+- Bachelor's degree in education or equivalent - Submit the following documents together in one packet: - o Three letters of recommendation including one from the candidate's current principal.
 These letters should be from individuals knowledgeable about the candidate's teaching ability and potential for success in a graduate program.
-Recommendations need to be received in sealed, unopened envelopes with the recommender's signature across the seal.
-Opened reference letters or reference letters received without a signature across the seal will not be considered. - o Professional statement (maximum of two single-spaced pages) of purpose describing the candidate's goals as a teacher and philosophy of education.
-Also include a brief statement of commitment. - Cumulative 2.75 undergraduate GPA (minimum of 3.0 during last two years) - Signed contract with a school district and responsible for own classroom - Minimum one year of teaching experience - · Current licensure and certification to teach
+If sent by the applicant, recommendations need to be received in sealed, unopened envelopes with the recommender's signature across the seal.
+Opened reference letters or reference letters received without a signature across the seal will not be considered.
+Recommendations may be sent from the reference to the program director directly as an email attachment. - o Professional statement of purpose (maximum of two single-spaced pages) describing the candidate's goals as a teacher and philosophy of education.
+Also include a brief statement of commitment. - Cumulative 2.75 undergraduate GPA (minimum of 3.0 during last two years) - Signed contract with a school district and responsible for own classroom - Minimum one year of teaching experience - Current licensure and certification to teach